 On the other hand, we used WordPress when:

-- There was a good hosting budget, but didn’t have the development budget for a JAMStack solution.
+- There was a good hosting budget, but the client didn’t have the development budget for a JAMStack solution

-- Content would be rich and edited by a team.
+- Content was crucial and would be handled by a non-technical content team

 WordPress was our preferred option for:

 JAMStack websites are completely reliant on a development team.
 And, for a small company with a very basic project (such as a landing page), a JAMStack-based stack was simply too cumbersome, expensive, and slow.

 Developing a JAMStack website requires time and a generous budget.
 Especially because it requires seasoned deveolopers.
 And in simple projects, such as landing pages, those developers' skills are pretty much wasted.
 During some JAMStack projects, we felt like we were buying a Porsche to go to the supermarket.
 And, worst of all, the client would have to deal with the Porsche's maintance costs and long-term responsibilites.

 As an option, it was too restrictive.
 And the returning costs we were avoiding were often surpassed by upfront developer fees.

 Over the years, WordPress has gotten very messy and hard to maintain and iterate upon.
 Don't get me wrong, it’s still a great option for blogs and online stores.
 In fact, this is especially true in markets where Shopify is seen as too expensive or too inconvenient.
 But WordPress is popular for having a beginner-friendly learning curve and opening several customization options to users, and this can be a drawback.